-Air Race E is competition where success does not only lie in the quality of piloting but in a multitude of factors.
+The Race Air Race E is a test where success does not lie only in the quality of riding but in a multitude of factors.

 To date, there is no 100% electric racing aircraft in the world.
 Each of the eight planes that take part in the race will have been built solely for this purpose.
 Whether it is the installation of high-performance batteries, a powerful motor or even the pilot interface, everything is new.
 Crossing the finish line will be an achievement in itself.

 At Pie Aeronefs SA, we want to create a high-performance and innovative aircraft.
 While many competitors are reusing older generation fuselages and wings by incorporating electrical technology - a process called in the jargon "retrofit" - we decided to create a tailor-made aircraft.

 The idea behind this choice is simple, we want to develop the most efficient aircraft in terms of mechanics and aerodynamics, but also to test new concepts that we can subsequently incorporate into commercially available planes.

 Mass: 400 kg Wingspan: 6.6 m Length: 4.7 m Height: 1.5 m

 Our electric motor EMRAX 348 is intended to develop 150 kW (203 HP) during the race.
 It is fixed to a lightweight and sturdy carbon fiber propeller.
 The propeller has a fixed pitch, meaning that it is not possible to change the angle of the blade depending on the speed, as it is normally the case on powerful engines.